 The asset a company purchases in the form of machinery, equipment, etc., is considered a business expense and tax-deductible.
 The asset must be a fixed asset like buildings, machinery, equipment, furniture, etc. The cost of that asset is divided over the years evenly of its useful life by using depreciation methods.
-Different depreciation methods help in calculating the annual depreciable cost that gives the tax-deductible amount.
+Different depreciation methods help calculate the annual depreciation cost that gives the tax-deductible amount.

 Depreciation is the value of an asset over its useful life period.
-It is essential to know and understand the depreciation methods in order to calculate depreciation of an asset to know what amount is tax-deductible.
+It is essential to know and understand the depreciation methods to calculate an asset’s depreciation to know what amount is tax-deductible.

 In order to calculate depreciation, you have to follow these steps: